 If the Salary Is on the Lower End of Your Range

-If the salary is within your strike zone but not precisely what you’re looking for, you can ask for a specific number or percentage increase.
+If the salary is within your strike zone but not precisely what you’re looking for, show your gratitude and ask for a specific number or percentage increase.
 Be sure to include your reasoning for the increase, whether that’s market research or particular skills you bring to the table.
+For example:

-Thank you so much for letting me know about the $60,000 salary for this role.
-I’m really excited about this opportunity.
-However, given that my coding skills are more advanced than what you’re looking for in the job description, and my experience working directly with clients, I’d like to ask for a $70,000 starting rate.
+Thank you so much for the offer — I’m really excited about this opportunity.
+However, given that my design skills are more advanced than what you’re looking for in the job description, and my experience working directly with clients, I’d like to ask for a $70,000 starting rate.

 If the Salary Is at the Top of Your Range